 Another good movie from this era is an adaptation from a short story called "Gav" (cow).
 This story is about a simple, rural man who, after his cow dies, goes crazy and thinks he's a cow.

 After the revolution, films changed to fit the law.
 Also many children's movies with cute puppets were made during the 80s and 90s, because producing animation was too expensive and time-consuming.
+In recent years the relatively thriving underground movie scene from before the revolution has seen a come back, with many anti-gov films being made either clandestinely in country or abroad by expats.

 Iranian cinema has become popular in Europe.
 Some notable post-revolution Iranian movies are: